ry2304/Online_Retail_Store/README.md

 > The Jupyter Notebook containing the data cleaning and analysis process is available here: [Online Retail Store Analysis.ipynb](./Online%20Retail%20Store%20Analysis.ipynb)
 > The dataset used for this project is available here: [Online Retail.csv](./Online%20Retail.csv)

-*Note: This project uses Python (Pandas, NumPy, Matplotlib, Seaborn).
-SQL and Tableau were not used.*

 ---

 ## Data Structure and Initial Checks